jonacko/portfolio-project-mustard-fun/README.md

 - Flex direction adjusted so all sections sit in columns
 - Opacity changed to 100% on buttons to support visually (& not as much need for reactive buttons on smartphone/tablet)
 - Project button widths adjusted to fit screen; scaling adjusted to work aesthetically yet keep the first application larger in size than others
+- Use of viewport width to amend elements proportionally

 # 3. Issues encountered/further amendments